kaltura/kaltura_galleries/README.md

 # Installation

-Download the latest version of the theme addin&mdash;Currently [version 0.0.1](https://github.com/kaltura/kaltura_galleries/zipball/v0.0.1).
+1. Download the latest version of the theme addin&mdash;Currently [version 0.0.1](https://github.com/kaltura/kaltura_galleries/zipball/v0.0.1).

-Unzip the `kaltura_galleries` folder into your theme's folder.
+2. Unzip the `kaltura_galleries` folder into your theme's folder.

-Copy `kaltura_galleries/ksu-setting.sample.php` to `kaltura_galleries/ksu-settings.php` and add your kaltura credentials into `ksu-settings.php`.
+3. Copy `kaltura_galleries/ksu-setting.sample.php` to `kaltura_galleries/ksu-settings.php` and add your kaltura credentials into `ksu-settings.php`.

-In your theme's functions.php, add the following at the end:
+4. In your theme's functions.php, add the following at the end:
     <?php
       require_once(dirname(__FILE__) . "/kaltura_galleries/wp-functions.php");
     ?>

-Copy `kaltura_galleries/single-gallery.php` into your theme's root folder.
+5. Copy `kaltura_galleries/single-gallery.php` into your theme's root folder.

 # Usage

 Once you have successfully installed the addin, you will have a new custom post type on your main `wp-admin` page.
 The galleries work by querying the Kaltura server to retreive all videos (up to 300) with a specific tag that you set on your videos in the Kaltura KMC.

-## Creating a Gallery

 1. Upload your media to the Kaltura server via the KMC or the `Upload a Video` button in an existing gallery.
 1. Once you're in your wordpress administration, click `Galleries` and then `Add New`.